 Prototyping software is one of the most important tools in a UX Designer’s toolbox, and Figma is currently the creme de la creme (AKA industry standard) of those tools.
-I have been working with Figma for over two years now, making the switch from Adobe XD.
-Before switching to Figma, I worked in Adobe XD for two years.
+I have been working with Figma for over three years now, making the switch from Adobe XD (two years)

 The power of Figma to create a prototype that walks and talks like a live experience is incredible.
 And the more features you know about as a designer, the more lifelike that experience can be.